International Network for Life Studies

 Sex: Male

-Address: Osaka City, Japan
+Address: Saitama Prefecture, Japan

 Education:

 1983 B.A.
-(Ethics) the University of Tokyo
+(Ethics) The University of Tokyo

 Current Positions:

-Past Positions:
+Previous Positions:

-1998-2004 Professor of philosophy and ethics at College of Integrated Arts and Sciences, Osaka Prefecture University, Japan
+1998-2004 Professor of philosophy and ethics at the College of Integrated Arts and Sciences, Osaka Prefecture University, Japan

-2001-2003 Visiting Professor at Graduate School of Humanities and Sociology, the University of Tokyo
+2001-2003 Visiting Professor at the Graduate School of Humanities and Sociology, University of Tokyo

 1997-1998 Associate Professor at Osaka Prefecture University

-1991 Visiting Scholar at Wesleyan University, the USA
+1991 Visiting Scholar at Wesleyan University, U.S.A.

 1988 Research Associate at the University of Tokyo